ganelson/inform/resources/Documentation/Writing with Inform.md

 than once in the same play-through?

 - `voluntary` or `involuntary`.
 This affects only beats for which the player is the first speaker, and only when the director is in active mode.
-(See [Exactly when beats are performed] for what this means.)
+(See [When the director is active] for what this means.)
 Can such a beat be triggered just because it seems relevant?

 - `spontaneous` or `unspontaneous`.
 Only has an effect when the director is in active mode.
 Can the director bring this beat up out of nowhere to